zhong-yy/GraSphInv/README.md

 [![DOI](https://zenodo.org/badge/444264186.svg)](https://zenodo.org/badge/latestdoi/444264186)

 **GraSphInv** is a program for gravity inversion using adaptive inversion mesh refinement in the spherical coordinate system.
-It can also incorporate a-priori constraints in the inversion.
+A-priori constraints can be used in the inversion.
+Wavelet compression can be used to reduce memory consumption.

 The input data can be any combination of components of vector gravity field or gravity gradient tensor.
 The output is a 3D distribution of density contrasts.
-Wavelet compression is also  supported to reduce the memory consumption.

 ## 1 Installation